charan-happy/devopswithcharan/Interview-Questions/git&github.md

 what is merge conflict in git? how you can resolve merge conflict if you are merging same project and in the same branch?

+<details><summary> Branching Strategies for QA testing </summary>QA testing is typically done on a dedicated QA branch or in a pre-production/staging environment.
+Feature branches are merged into the QA branch for testing.</details>

 # join Devops
 * What is Git conflict, how to resolve?